What is GRS? Geosynthetically Reinforced Soil

 Links

-FHWA's Turner Fairbank Highway Reasearch Center
+FHWA's Turner Fairbank Highway Research Center

 FHWA's Every Day Counts - GRS-IBS